Air chief marshal: Pakistan

 In March 1976, as part of a Pakistani Defence Ministry reorganization, the post of Chief of Air Staff, the head of the Pakistan Air Force, was upgraded from air marshal to air chief marshal rank.
 To date all Pakistani air chief marshals have been members of the Joint Chiefs of Staff Committee.
 However, only Air Chief Marshal Farooq Feroze Khan has served as Chairman of the Joint Chiefs of Staff Committee, the supreme commandant of Pakistan Armed Forces.

 Originally, a Pakistani air chief marshal's rank insignia was essentially the same as the RAF insignia.
 In 2006 the Pakistan Air Force changed the rank insignia for its officers, abandoning the ring insignia in favor of a Turkish Air Force-style featuring four stars and a crossed swords and laurel device.

 Sri Lanka

 In Sri Lanka, only the Chief of Defence Staff holds an active four-star rank.
 Retiring Commanders of the Sri Lanka Air Force are promoted to the rank of air chief marshal as an outgoing honour.
 Air Chief Marshal Donald Perera was the first CDS appointed from the Air Force and Air Chief Marshal Roshan Goonetileke became the first serving Air Force Commander to be appointed to the rank of air chief marshal as part of the victory celebrations.

+Thailand

+The officer appointed to command the Royal Thai Air Force has been promoted to the rank of air chief marshal (พลอากาศเอก) since c.
+1950.
+The present commander is Air Chief Marshal Alongkorn Wannarot who is supported by the Deputy Commander-in-Chief (currently Air Chief Marshal Chanon Mungthanya) and the Assistant Commander-in-Chief (currently Air Chief Marshal Punpakdee Pattanakul).
+If an air force officer is appointed to the position of Chief of Defence Forces (formerly Supreme Commander), then he has always held the rank of air chief marshal.
+The last air chief marshal to be appointed Supreme Commander was Air Chief Marshal Voranat Aphichari who retired in 1994.

+In November 2007 it became known that Crown Prince Vajiralongkorn (now king of Thailand) had granted the title of Air Chief Marshal to his pet poodle Fufu.
+The dog died in 2015.